Own-Data-Privateer/hoardy-web/tool/README.md

 - filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
   - `--or EXPR`
-  : only output paths to reqres which match any of these expressions
+  : only print paths to reqres which match any of these expressions
   - `--and EXPR`
-  : only output paths to reqres which match all of these expressions
+  : only print paths to reqres which match all of these expressions

-- output:
+- found files printing:
   - `-l, --lf-terminated`
-  : terminate output absolute paths of matching WRR files with `\n` (LF) newline characters; default
+  : print absolute paths of matching WRR files terminated with `\n` (LF) newline characters; default
   - `-z, --zero-terminated`
-  : terminate output absolute paths of matching WRR files with `\0` (NUL) bytes
+  : print absolute paths of matching WRR files terminated with `\0` (NUL) bytes

 - file system path ordering:
   - `--paths-given-order`